paulbradshaw/birminghamcouncilexpenditure_2nd/README.md

-# Scraper 26: Scraping CSV files - from the [ebook Scraping for Journalists](http://leanpub.com/scrapingforjournalists)
+# Scraper 26: Scraping CSV files (scraper 1) - from the [ebook Scraping for Journalists](http://leanpub.com/scrapingforjournalists)

 This scraper generates an error because some of the columns use a £ character.